magmo/apps/packages/wallet/src/redux/protocols/advance-channel/readme.md

 - To simplify the communication assumptions in a channel with an arbitrary number of participants, each participant sends a valid round of commitments only to the next participant.

+## Open questions

+- What should cause the protocol to fail?

 ## State machine diagram

 ```mermaid